surrealcereal/Wilthon/README.md

 - automatically deleting old unneccesary backups to save storage space
 - wide array of restoration options to older savegames on permadeath

+The script is re- and further customizable through the options.ini file in %appdata%\Wildlands Backup.

 # Contributors
 Thanks to an anonymous friend for their invaluable contributions to the source code.